christiebarron/aiTextDetector/planning.md

 - Application: find python packages (e.g., the natural language toolkit - nltk) to operationalize the features identified in the literature.

-- Create python scripts that will run the feature extraction.
+- Create python scripts and/or jupyter notebooks that will run the feature extraction.

 ### Big picture NLP pipeline

 Steps we will likely need to take for written text processing:

 - read data into python

+- create the automatically generated text.
+Use an API to provide a large-language model with similar prompts as those given to students.

 - Preliminary data cleaning: